claudio-silva/grunt-angular-builder/README.md

 Read the [Configuration examples](https://github.com/claudio-silva/grunt-angular-build-tool/wiki/Configuration-examples) page for additional information and examples.

+### Debugging build failures

+ The build tool will display extended information when warnings or errors occur during the build process if you run the `grunt` command with the `-v` option.

+You may also force Grunt to ignore some warnings and continue building by running `grunt` with the `--force` option (not recommended, though).

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-Lint and test your code using [Grunt](http://gruntjs.com/).
+A linter is already present on the project, so just type `grunt` to run it.

+If possible, create some test cases on the `/test` folder and include them as individual tasks on the project's  Gruntfile.

+Always start developing from a stable version on the `master` branch.

+> Although the main development is made on the `dev` branch, it's too unstable to be a good starting point for your own work.

+Choose the latest tagged version and create a topic branch from it on your local repository.

+When your work is ready, submit a pull request.

+__Important:__ all contributions will be made available under the project's license.

 ## Release History